jonirajala/kokoko_training/README.md

 ## Current State

 This is a simplified training implementation based on the Kokoro architecture.
+The official Kokoro-82M uses a decoder-only architecture based on StyleTTS 2 and iSTFTNet, with no diffusion or encoder.
+It employs a text encoder (phoneme-level BERT), style encoder for prosody control, WavLM-based discriminator (12 layers, pre-trained on 94k hours), and iSTFTNet vocoder which generates magnitude and phase for inverse STFT conversion rather than direct waveform generation.
+The training uses two stages: first training acoustic modules for mel-spectrogram reconstruction, then training TTS prediction modules with style diffusion and adversarial training.

-It differs from the official Kokoro-82M model in several ways: uses explicit duration prediction instead of monotonic alignment search, employs teacher forcing during training rather than guided attention, has a simpler architecture (no style tokens or multi-speaker embedding), and uses standard transformer blocks without the production optimizations found in the released model.
-This implementation prioritizes training clarity and educational value over matching the exact production architecture.
+This implementation differs significantly: uses explicit MFA-derived durations with a duration predictor instead of StyleTTS 2's diffusion-based style modeling and alignment, employs teacher forcing with standard multi-head attention rather than WavLM discriminator and adversarial training, has no style encoder or multi-speaker embeddings, uses a simple encoder-decoder transformer (~22M parameters vs 82M), and relies on external HiFi-GAN vocoder instead of integrated iSTFTNet.
+This implementation prioritizes training clarity and educational value over matching the production architecture.

 ## Features